Barbarisch/forkatz/README.md

 # forekatz
-credential dump using foreshaw technique using SeTrustedCredmanAccessPrivilege
+credential dump using forshaw technique using SeTrustedCredmanAccessPrivilege

-This code is based off of the blog post by james foreshaw: https://www.tiraniddo.dev/2021/05/dumping-stored-credentials-with.html?m=1
+This code is based off of the blog post by james forshaw: https://www.tiraniddo.dev/2021/05/dumping-stored-credentials-with.html?m=1